kaltura/playkit-js-cast-receiver/docs/features-to-your-receiver-app.md

 receiver.start();
 ```

-> **Important**: the defined engine must be "cast" (using that string or the enum above) and not "html5", since this is the engine that plays in the receiver.
+> **Important**: the defined engine must be "cast" (using that string or the enum above) and not "html5", since this is the engine that plays on the receiver.

 ### Redirect Your Streams

-If your are hosting your streams at third party and not at Kaltura platform, you'll need the receiver to handle the redirecting logic.
+If your are hosting your streams at third party and not at Kaltura's platform, you'll need the receiver to handle the redirecting logic.
 To do so, configure it to force redirect to external streams.

 ```html
 <!DOCTYPE html>